Mozambique

 Malaria in pregnancy

-Mozambique has been implementing the WHO updated guidelines on intermittent preventative treatment (IPTp) since 2014.
-These recommend administering IPTp as early as possible starting in the second trimester (13 weeks) and at each scheduled ANC visit until the time of delivery, as long as there has been an interval of at least one month since the last dose of sulfadoxine-pyrimethamine (SP).[1]
+Mozambique has been implementing the WHO updated guidelines on IPTp since 2014, which recommend administering IPTp as early as possible starting in the second trimester (13 weeks) and monthly at ANC visits until the time of delivery the provision of ITNs at the first ANC visit.
+However, coverage of at least four ANC visits remains low, around 55 percent.
+In addition, less than 20 percent of women start their ANC during the first trimester of pregnancy.

 Severe malaria policy and practice